NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 Withdrawing your child from a Northwest Territories school is a shorter conversation than most parents expect — but timing it wrong can cost you a year of funding and create friction with your DEA.

-Notify the School and the DEA
+Contact the School or DEA

 - Your child's name and current grade